-Candidate's must complete all of the assignments prior

-to attempting the mini-case assessment.
+Candidate's must complete all of the assignments prior to attempting the mini-case assessment.

-Assessment Format: Essay-type case scenarios.
-To be completed under

-'exam-like conditions'.

-Assessment Timing: The mini-case assignment must be submitted by early challenge the CNIE that year.

-June (exact date determined annually) to qualify to
+- Assessment Format: Essay-type case scenarios.
+To be completed under 'exam-like' conditions. - Assessment Timing: The mini-case assignment must be submitted by the date indicated in Important Dates to qualify to challenge the CNIE that year. - Assessment Grading: The mini-case assignment must be marked by the sponsor.
+Candidates can resubmit until the due date for submission of final marks.
+Sponsors must deem the final submission competent for the candidate to be eligible to write the CNIE.

-Assessment Grading: The mini-case assignment must be submitted to CAIRP for assessment by a team of experienced CNIE assessors.
-The CNIE assessors provide feedback to the candidates on their performance although the minicase assessment is not graded on a pass/fail basis.

 Presiding Officer: Sponsor (or delegate).
 Location: Sponsor's office